Santosh8055/multi-select-dropdown/README.md

 4) Start the web server by typing the following command in command prompt.

-    npm start.
+    npm run dev.

-    You should see "webpack: Compiled successfully." on the console

-    (builds the application and starts a web server.
-Do not close the command prompt.)
+    builds the application and starts a web server.
+Do not close the command prompt.

-5) Start the server for data by typing the following command (Open a second command prompt)

-    npm run server

-    (You should see "server is running" on the console)
+    (You should see "server is running" and "webpack: Compiled successfully." messages on the console)

-6) Open the browser by and type the following url
+5) Open the browser by and type the following url

     http://localhost:4200/